MarkRoddy/markroddy.github.io/_posts/2019-06-25-building-a-mono-repo.markdown

 You are frequently having to remind that one person who answers these questions with data from your Jenkins monojob that "*we build something different on each run*" so "*those numbers are basically meaningless*", and "Seriously Garry, we just talked about this last week*".

 #### 2. Directed A-Sickening Graph
-Give each of your projects their own Jekins job.
+Give each of your projects their own Jenkins job.
 Use the path regex option to restrict builds from triggering unless said project has been modified.
 Create dependencies between each of these jobs that models the Directed Acyclic Graph of your project dependencies.
 Setup the [dependency graph plugin](https://wiki.jenkins.io/display/JENKINS/Dependency+Graph+View+Plugin) after a small change to a `README` file unexpectedly causes every project to be rebuilt and deployed.
-Then react in horror as it shows you the monsterous dependnecy graph you're created.
+Then react in horror as it shows you the monstrous dependency graph you're created.
 At least with a shell script no can actually see the mess.

 **_Pro_**: Transparency!
 For better or worse you'll always know when, where, and why each build has been triggered.